Skylake-dev/Notes/Computer Security/Computer Security.md

 - `pos` and `pos+1` are the displacements
 - `lower_value` and `higher_value` are the two 16 bits value that we will compose to make to whole 32 bit address

 How do we compute those value?
-It is not as simple ad dividing the 32 bit in two 16 bit halves and write them independently because we write them using %n that is only able to write the total number of characters written so far.
+It is not as simple as dividing the 32 bit in two 16 bit halves and write them independently because we write them using %n that is only able to write the total number of characters written so far.
 Suppose that we want to write the value `0x45434241` at the address `0xbffff6cc`.
-What we have to to is
+What we have to do is:
 - separate in half and convert to decimal
   - `0x4543` -> 17731
   - `0x4241` -> 16961
 - since the value written by `%n` can only increment, we need to first write the smaller value and then bigger one.
 So the two writes will be done as follow:
   - first we write 16961 - 8, where 8 is the number of bytes written so far (the two target addresses) `%16953c`
-  -  second we neet to write the remaining chars to get to 17731 --> 17731 - 16961 = 770  `%770c` or `%00770c` to maintain the same structure (leading 0s are ignored)
+  -  second we need to write the remaining chars to get to 17731 --> 17731 - 16961 = 770  `%770c` or `%00770c` to maintain the same structure (leading 0s are ignored)
 - the two target addresses are
   - `0xbffff6cc`
   - `0xbffff6cc + 2 = 0xbffff6ce`